 - Passport validity - There are new rules for British Citizen passport holders, travelling to Europe.
 You should check that your passport meets validity rules now using the online passport checker, as you may need to renew it earlier than planned.
 Allow up to 10 weeks for the renewal process.
 These new rules do not apply to travel to Ireland.

 - Travel insurance and health cover - The European Health Insurance Card (EHIC) continues to be valid for travel to the EU.
 Once expired, the new, free Global Health Insurance Card (GHIC) can be applied for.
 EHICs and GHICs are not an alternative to travel insurance.
 See full information on getting the right travel insurance.

-- Driving in Europe - UK Motorists driving their own vehicle to Europe must obtain a motor insurance Green Card and may need to display a GB sticker on their vehicle.
-See full information on driving in Europe.
+- Driving in Europe - UK motorists driving their own vehicle to Europe may need to obtain a motor insurance Green Card and may need to display a UK sticker on their vehicle - see full information on driving in Europe.
 There are no new requirements if you are hiring a car in Europe.